denis1stomin/multithreaded-file-archiver/README.md

 # Multithreaded file archiver
 Simple multithreaded file archiver implemented using dotnet core framework.
 Most commands below are for Linux system but it is just because I have Ubuntu on my home machine.
-The commands can be easily tuned or even used as-is on Windows.
+The commands can be easily tuned for Windows or even used as-is on Windows.

+## Requirements
+- Input files can be bigger than RAM size
+- Don't use async/await
+- Don't use ThreadPool, BackgroundWorker, TPL

 ## Main things to understand and reproduce this code
 To run the app